AllanD1/electonic/README.md

 - `npm run test` will only open your app in its current state.
 No live watching/reloading here.

 ## Distribution and Packaging

+**building with electron (desktop)**

 I recommend using [electron-packager](https://github.com/electron-userland/electron-packager) - it has great features and is quite stable.
 `electron-prebuilt` and `electron-packager` are both included as `devDependencies`.

 If you want to package your app run:
 `electron-packager . --all`

 - for more building and distribution information read [electron-packager](https://github.com/electron-userland/electron-packager).
 - for creating installation wizards see [electron-builder](https://www.npmjs.com/package/electron-builder)

+**building with ionic (mobile)**

+This repository is really just an ionic project with electron built into it.
+So if you're building for mobile follow ionic's or cordova's tutorials on that.
+`ionic build` will build your app.
+Remember to add desired platforms `ionic platform add android`.
+Go here for more information on [ionic build](http://ionicframework.com/docs/v2/cli/build/).

 ### TODO
 - [x] configure electron packaging (e.g., building into `.exe`, `.app`, etc.